vpavlenko/study-music/research/tokenizer.md

 After some experiments, I'm trying to write up a better tokenizer.

-A tokenizer works on a grid of measures and channels.
+A tokenizer works on a grid of measures and channels (aka tracks aka voices).
 A cell is a measure+channel pair as a bunch of onsets.
 Eg. cell m.20 ch.3.

 A tokenizer makes two passes through all cells via two nested loops:
 ```